Niklas-palaeo/Farasan-Shell-Data/README.md

 This compendium contains the code and data to reproduce some of the figures and statistical data discussed in the article:

-`Hausmann, N., Meredith-Williams, M., and Laurie, E. (in review) Shellfish Resilience to Prehistoric Human consumption in the southern Red Sea.
-Quaternary international`
+`Hausmann, N., Meredith-Williams, M., and Laurie, E. (2020) [Shellfish Resilience to Prehistoric Human consumption in the southern Red Sea.
+Quaternary international](https://www.sciencedirect.com/science/article/abs/pii/S1040618220301981)`

 The data itself is citeable using this [![ DOI](https://zenodo.org/badge/248758954.svg)](https://zenodo.org/badge/latestdoi/248758954)